HARISH-DWIVEDI/Secure-Data-Hiding-In-Images-Using-Steganography/README.md

 ---

-# Image Steganography Using LSB Technique
+# Secure Data Hiding In Image Steganography Using LSB Technique

 A simple Python-based steganography project that hides a secret message and passcode in an image using Least-Significant-Bit (LSB) encoding, and later retrieves the message securely.